Police Officer

 Intruders first entered home before tenants moved in--were in the process of moving in.
 Sheriff claimed maybe someone forgot to lock the door.
 Tenants knew they had locked the door.
 Would the sheriff take fingerprints with no proof of entry 1st time?

-Asked by mjd about 12 years ago
+Asked by mjd over 12 years ago

 Sounds like the tenants had lawful possession of the home, so anyone entering without their permission should be treated criminally.
 The door being locked is not relevant to the crime, other than being a possible/likely point of entry.